 - Safeguarding training

-- Additional childminder courses such as food hygiene may be provided as part of the initial pre-registration training – Ofsted suggests contacting your local council for this.
+- Additional childminder courses such as food hygiene and safe sleep may be provided as part of the initial pre-registration training—Ofsted suggests contacting your local council for this.

 The choices for all these range wildly in terms of price and content.

-The childminder training at Koru Kids goes above and beyond this to make you a confident, skilled and outstanding Early Educator from day 1.
-You can read our guide to childminder training here.
+The free childminder training at Koru Kids goes above and beyond this to make you a confident, skilled and outstanding Early Educator from day 1.
+We also offer an introductory training course that’s totally free so you can see if childcare is for you.
+Or, you can read our guide to childminder training here.

 3. Applying to the Ofsted register